JannieI/canvas-workstation-V3/src/app/roadmap.md

     ---------------------
     - consider including this.
 For example, confidential data cannot be exported outside of Canvas, cannot export graph or even make a screen snapshot of it.
 Or at the very least warn that data is confidential.
     - next level is content aware: cannot email Absa's margin data to Stadard Bank...
 Not sure how we do this, and if it is even possible.
+    - security will be a huge issue for companies - we have to have a very secure app !

     Pilot Installation:
     - Install at user as pilot, may Liaan ...